 The teeth can become unstable due to a number of reasons, ranging from severe periodontal disease to dental trauma.
-To help stabilize them, Dr. Weygandt can provide what is called a periodontal splint, in which he’ll basically hold the teeth in place by attaching a Kevlar-like ribbon to them.
-Once this is in place, he’ll cover the ribbon and check a patient’s bite.
+To help stabilize them, Dr. Danice Nelsen Couch can provide what is called a periodontal splint, in which she’ll basically hold the teeth in place by attaching a Kevlar-like ribbon to them.
+Once this is in place, she’ll cover the ribbon and check a patient’s bite.
 This initial splint may also be bonded to another wire or even a metal plate to help provide even more security for the teeth.

 After a tooth has been lost or extracted, the surrounding bone that comprises the socket can be very brittle and prone to atrophy, which can endanger a patient’s ability to get a replacement tooth such as a dental implant.
-To help strengthen this bone, Dr. Weygandt can use what is called an osseous graft.
-With bone from a patient’s own body, donated tissue, or a lab-made grafting material, he can place it on the socket bone to help encourage new growth in the area.
+To help strengthen this bone, Dr. Danice Nelsen Couch can use what is called an osseous graft.
+With bone from a patient’s own body, donated tissue, or a lab-made grafting material, she can place it on the socket bone to help encourage new growth in the area.
 Eventually, it will be strong enough to reliably support a dental restoration.

 Cosmetic Periodontal Surgery

-Many patients are self-conscious about an uneven or overbearing gum line that causes their teeth to appear too short or stubby for their face, but thankfully, Dr. Weygandt can take care of this issue in as little as one appointment.
-Using a soft tissue laser, he can quickly and painlessly remove excess tissue to expose beautiful, previously hidden dental structure underneath.
-He can then shape the gum line to give a patient that perfectly proportioned look they desire.
+Many patients are self-conscious about an uneven or overbearing gum line that causes their teeth to appear too short or stubby for their face, but thankfully, Dr. Danice Nelsen Couch can take care of this issue in as little as one appointment.
+Using a soft tissue laser, she can quickly and painlessly remove excess tissue to expose beautiful, previously hidden dental structure underneath.
+She can then shape the gum line to give a patient that perfectly proportioned look they desire.

 Scaling & Root Planing